mkovelamudi/AirportManagementSystem/Documentation/Journals/AnuragGajam.md

 ### 1. What tasks did I work on?

-Discuss about Project overview, Allocation of tasks and sprints, decide on the backend technologies and its architecture for each of the possible case in the application.
+Discuss about Project overview, Allocation of tasks and sprints, decide on the backend technologies and its architecture for each possible case in the application.

 ### 2. What am I planning to work on next?

-Explore Node.js to setup the server and connecting to Database.
+Explore Node.js to setup the server and its connection to database.

 ### 3. What tasks are blocked waiting on another team member?